-There are around 37 plays attributed to William Shakespeare, written around 1590–1615, ranging through tragicomedy, comedies, tragedies and histories.
+There are around 37 plays attributed to William Shakespeare, written around 1590‒1615, ranging through tragicomedy, comedies, tragedies and histories.
 They were produced at a time of absolute monarchy, where disloyalty to the monarch could mean death, and political censorship of the theatre was imposed by church and state.
-Yet within a generation, the conflicts of the English Civil War was challenging these ancient authorities, and by 1649 had deposed, tried and executed the King, disabling the monarchy for a short period.
+Yet within a generation, the conflicts of the English Civil War were challenging these ancient authorities, and by 1649 had deposed, tried and executed the King, disabling the monarchy for a short period.

 Although Shakespeare's plays are peopled by kings and queens, dukes and nobles, they more often offer a critique of power, and particularly the flaws in hereditary rule.

-The text of the plays, only published after Shakespeare's death, exists in different versions.
+The text of the plays, only published in collection after Shakespeare's death, exists in different versions.
 For the purposes of this article, I shall refer to The Complete Works of William Shakespeare (ISBN-0-86288-146-3) and in some cases to BBC Television's The Shakespeare Collection on DVD (2005).